katel85/pands-project2021-/README.md

 Finally code was written for distplots which I think represented the data in a manner that variables could be distinguished per species

 Using the displot above of petal length Iris.Setosa is easily disguishable from the other two species.
-There is a slight overlap on virginica and versicolor but ditinct distributions nonetheless.[11]
+There is a slight overlap on virginica and versicolor but distinct distributions nonetheless.[11]

 ![](Plots/Petal_Width%20Distplot.png)